kumar-sanchay/business-proposal/README.md

 An intelligent, agent-driven system for generating **high-quality consulting and service proposals** that align with real-world industry standards.

 Unlike generic AI writing tools, this platform **automatically researches similar proposals, client context, and industry-specific practices** before generating content.
-The result is professional, human-like proposals that follow the **correct tone, structure, and expectations of the target industry**—without requiring manual research from the user.
+The result is professional, human-like proposals that follow the **correct tone, structure, and expectations of the target industry** without requiring manual research from the user.

 ---